-The Nature Conservancy and partners in the Seaside Seagrass Community Restoration Program are once again gearing up for the largest seagrass restoration project in the world!
+The Nature Conservancy, along with partners in the Seaside Seagrass Community Restoration Program, is once again gearing up for the largest seagrass restoration project in the world!

 Eelgrass is a simple seagrass that once thrived in the coastal bays of Virginia.
 In 1933, an outbreak of disease and a major hurricane virtually wiped it out.
 The Seaside Seagrass Community Restoration Program has been conducting highly successful efforts to restore eelgrass in the nearby coastal bays since 1999.